mayajuman/mayajuman.github.io/pubs.md

 ### Presentations

 **Juman, M.M.**, McDonough, M.M., Ferguson, A.W., Han, B.A., and Becker, D.J.
 "Model-guided paramyxovirus discovery in museum bat collections."
-BatID 2025: International Symposium on the Infectious Diseases of Bats, Chicago (upcoming).
+BatID 2025: International Symposium on the Infectious Diseases of Bats, Chicago, 7/11/2025.

 **Juman, M.M.**, McDonough, M.M., Ferguson, A.W., Han, B.A., and Becker, D.J.
 "Model-guided paramyxovirus discovery in museum bat collections."
 Meeting of the American Society of Mammalogists, West Lafayette, Indiana, 6/30/2025.
 Received the ASM Travel Award.